BSN Nurse Roles & Responsibilities

 How to Become a Case Manager

-Gaining years of experience as a RN is the best way to become a Case Manager.
-Many facilities require at least 2 years in a setting with exposure to Case Management, like a bedside RN would have.
+Gaining years of experience as an RN is the best way to become a Case Manager.
+Many facilities require at least 2 years in a setting with exposure to Case Management like a bedside RN would have.
 Beginning to prepare for the AACN or CCMC certifications in Case Management would be beneficial for those RNs serious about becoming a Case Manager.
 However, the exam can't be taken until the RN actually works as a case manager.

 Required Education, Certifications, and Contact Hours for Case Managers

 While the BSN is not required by every facility to be a Case Manager it is the preferred level of education and as more and more RNs earn the BSN degree it will likely be required in the future.
 A Master's of Science in Nursing (MSN) is also widely accepted.